Introduction

 Variables distribution

-Once we have configured the data set, we can calculate the data distribution of the variables.
-The following figure depicts the number of cancer patients and those who do not.
+Once we have configured the lung cancer dataset, we can calculate the distribution of the variables.
+The following figure depicts the number of cancer patients and those who do not have cancer.

 As we can see in the previous chart, 87.38% of the patients have lung cancer, corresponding to 270 people.